typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/ban-types.md

 ## When Not To Use It

-If your project intentionally deals with the class equivalents of primitives, it might not be worthwhile to enable `ban-types`.
+If your project is a rare one that intentionally deals with the class equivalents of primitives, it might not be worthwhile to enable the default `ban-types` options.